Property tax abatements

 Information on property tax abatements is usually contained in the development agreement signed between a project developer and the granting government authority.
 The agreement will contain information such as the rate and length of the abatement and any conditions the company agreed to meet in exchange for the subsidy.
 If the company has agreed to pay a PILOT, that information may be in the development agreement or in a separate document.

 Another way that companies (and individuals) try to reduce their property tax bill is by challenging the assessed value put on their property.
 This is not a subsidy but is another way that local governments can suffer a significant loss of revenue.
-Some companies regularly and systematically challenge their assessments.
-Good Jobs First examined this behavior on the part of Wal-Mart in our 2007 report Rolling Back Property Tax Payments.
+Some companies regularly and systematically challenge their assessments, especially as an abatement is set to sunset.